C-EB/Spam_classifier/README.md

 print(spam_emails[6].get_content().strip())
 ```

-This code block prints an example of a ham email and a spam email to give a feel of what the data looks like.
+Prints an example of a ham email and a spam email to give a feel of what the data looks like.

 **Output:**